Motion Focus Recognition in Fast-Moving Egocentric Video: Abstract

 \section{Abstract}

 From Vision–Language–Action (VLA) systems to robotics, existing egocentric datasets primarily focus on action recognition tasks, while largely overlooking the inherent role of motion analysis in sports and other fast-movement scenarios.
 To bridge this gap, we propose a real-time motion focus recognition method that estimates the subject’s locomotion intention from any egocentric video.
 We leverages the foundation model for camera pose estimation and introduces system-level optimizations to enable efficient and scalable inference.
 Evaluated on a collected egocentric action dataset, our method achieves real-time performance with manageable memory consumption through a sliding batch inference strategy.
-This work makes motion-centric analysis practical for edge deployment and offers a complementary perspective to existing egocentric studies on sports and fast-movement activities.
-Our code and dataset are available on: \url{https://arazi2.github.io/aisends.github.io/project/VisionGPT}
+This work makes motion-centric analysis practical for edge deployment and offers a complementary perspective to existing egocentric studies on sports and fast-movement activities.\footnote{Research reported in this publication was supported in part by the NSF and SC EPSCoR Program under award number (NSF Award \# OIA-2242812 and SC EPSCoR 26-CRP03).
+The views, perspective, and content do not necessarily represent the official views of the SC EPSCoR Program nor those of the NSF.} Our code and dataset are available on: \url{https://arazi2.github.io/aisends.github.io/project/VisionGPT}